BV Nordic Centre

 How long does it take to groom all trails?

-When are trails usually groomed?
+What time of day are trails usually groomed?

 It snowed and there were not many trails set; how come?